AncientGrief/DaggertalkVoices/README.md

 ## 📁 After Recording

 1. Place all your correctly named `.ogg` audio files inside your mod's `audio` folder in Unity.
-2. Select all audio files in the Unity Editor.
+2. Select all audio files in the Unity Editor and change their setting to compress in memory.
-3. Select the root folder of you mod in Unity.
+3. Select the root folder of your mod in Unity.
 4. Run the **Create Voice Pack Script** from the `Daggertalk` menu.
 4. Fill out all the information

 ✨ Done!
 Your code and configuration will be auto-generated.

 ---